Install Oracle Linux 5.7 through 5.10 Using Local or Remote Media

 - As the reboot continues, the kernel screen appears.

-The Oracle Unbreakable Enterprise Kernel is the default kernel.
+Notice that the Oracle Unbreakable Enterprise Kernel is the default kernel.

 - If you want to switch to the Red Hat Compatible Kernel, proceed to